 Once you have a contractor in mind

-- check our Consumer Beware List to see if there are any complaints or charges against the contractor
+- in the Consumer Beware List to see if there are any complaints or charges against the contractor

 - keep down-payments to a minimum (we recommend no more than 10%)

 - never pay the full amount of the contract before the work is done.
 This will help ensure that the contractor will finish the job.
 It will also protect you from losing money if the company goes out of business or declares bankruptcy before finishing your project

 - talk to your contractor about how you will deal with any disagreements or disputes.
 Ideally, this should be addressed in your contract